ainzzorl/goodcode/ARTICLE_TEMPLATE.md

 ## Copyright notice

-*What licence is the project under.*
+*What license is the project under.*

 *Who owns the copyright.*